-- 1. Solicitation.
+1. Solicitation.
 External letters of assessment shall be solicited only by the Office of the Dean and are included in the candidate's dossier.
-General procedures for securing these letters are outlined in the AC23 Administrative Guidelines. - 2.
-Identification of reviewers.
-Specific to the College of Health and Human Development, the following guidelines apply. - a.
-The Dean will receive from the academic unit head a list of ten unique potential evaluator names, five (5) names provided by the candidate, three (3) by the academic unit review committee, and two (2) by the academic unit head.
-The list will be provided in alphabetical order, will indicate whether each name was provided by the candidate, committee or head, and will include a one-paragraph rationale (that includes a summary of the individual's relevant academic credentials) as to why that individual would be an appropriate reviewer.
-The Dean will choose six (6) names from this list.
+General procedures for securing these letters are outlined in the AC23 Administrative Guidelines.

+2. Identification of reviewers.
+Specific to the College of Health and Human Development, the following guidelines apply.

+a.)
+The Dean will receive from the academic unit head a list of eleven unique potential evaluator names, five (5) names provided by the candidate, three (3) by the academic unit review committee, and three (3) by the academic unit head as well as a back-up list of six unique potential evaluator names with three (3) additional by the academic unit review committee and three (3) additional by the academic unit head.
+The list will be provided in alphabetical order; will indicate whether each name was provided by the candidate, committee, or head; and will include a one-paragraph rationale (that includes a summary of the individual's relevant academic credentials) as to why that individual would be an appropriate reviewer.
+The Dean will choose six (6) names from this list to start the solicitation process.